Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 From late April through the end of October (the specific day of the month may vary from year to year) you can visit the Vatican Museums on Friday AND Saturday nights.

-So on Friday or Saturday nights, you will need to start leaving by 10 PM.
+So on Friday nights, you will need to start leaving by 10 PM.

 To visit the Vatican Museums Friday night or Saturday night, you MUST buy tickets online in advance.